Cybertron-Avneesh/ToDo/README.md

-  1.Add a dropdown which contains categories
-  -CS learning
-  -HouseHold task
-  -Entairnment
+  1.Add Date of Tasks(Date on which task is added)

+  2.Add tasks with #categories.
+(It should suggestions of categories based on previous tasks like Google search)

   2.Create checkbox for each task
   -GIve count of task done(for total and for each categories)